felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 As you can see in the picture above, I don't really bother rephrasing the quotes from the book.
 The only time I'll rephrase something is if I can make it shorter, or if I find the original sentence hard to understand.
-Your mileage may vary, though.
+Your mileage may vary.
 Some people tell me you *must* reword quotes you get from a book.
 To each their own!

 Personally, I love this step of writing highlights on paper.
 I often